 Home Improvement Loan Program - or HILP

-HILP has been discontinued, but a new, similar program is being developed.
+HILP has been discontinued, but a new, similar program is being developed which is expected to be ready in late 2017.
 Those who have already received a HILP loan will continue with no change.
 To be notified when the new program is available, email or phone 402-441-7864.

 Emergency Repair Loan Program

 Direct / Deferred Loan Program

 - Available only to applicants who have been denied a home improvement loan by a lender

 - Property can have 1-4 living units but the homeowner must live on the property